IMS-Bio2Core-Facility/lta/README.md

 the sample ID (specified with ``--sample-id``), and the lipidomics mode (specified with ``--mode``).
 If these are not passed,
-then they default to "group", "Tissue", "SampleID", and "Mode" respectively.
+then they default to "Group", "Tissue", "SampleID", and "Mode" respectively.
 To find these rows,
 we also need to know the number of lines in your column metadata.
 This is specified with ``--n-rows-metadata``.